ElhamKhan859/CVF-Scrapper-Public/README.md

 # CVF Open Access Downloader User Guide

 ## Introduction
-The CVF Open Access Downloader is a Python application designed to bulk download open-access papers from CVF (Computer Vision Foundation) conferences.
+The CVF Open Access Downloader is a Python application designed to bulk download open-access papers from CVF ([The Computer Vision Foundation]([https://www.thecvf.com/])
+) conferences.
 This guide will walk you through the process of using the application to download papers to your local machine.

 ![CVF Open Access Downloader Demo](cvf_scrapper.gif)